rankinstudio/unWrap/README.md

 ![](test.jpg)

 Simple to use python script to unwrap an allsky or 360 deg RGB fisheye image into a panoramic rectilinear image.
+Assumes square image.
+May need to crop square before running.

 Dependencies:<br>
 imageio<br>